 This process will vary state-by-state and the specifics of each state's Health Care Proxy form varies.
 Generally, they will include fields to the name of the primary agent, the agent's contact information, as well as an alternate agent in the event the primary agent is unavailable or unwilling to act.

 What rights does a health care agent have on my behalf?

 Though exact laws vary by state, agents are guaranteed certain rights, such as the right to be told about your illness, to know about the treatment options your doctor recommends along with their possible risks, and the right to consent to or deny any treatment.

 Naming someone to be your health care agent does not grant them any power over your financial assets, or any other aspect of your life beyond your medical care.
-They do not assume any financial responsibility for your care unless they are also your spouse or otherwise tied to your financial accounts.
-If you want to designate someone to make financial decisions, you will need to complete a Power of Attorney for finances document.

 What should I do once I make my health care proxy form legal?